 In terms of underlying technology, both cameras are build around CMOS sensors.

 With 24MP, the A7 II offers a higher resolution than the X-T10 (16MP), but the A7 II nevertheless has larger individual pixels (pixel pitch of 5.97μm versus 4.80μm for the X-T10) due to its larger sensor.
 However, the X-T10 is a somewhat more recent model (by 5 months) than the A7 II, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that the X-T10 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, and both provide the same movie specifications (1080/60p).
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, and both provide the same movie specifications (1080/60p).

 Feature comparison: Sony A7 II vs Fujifilm X-T10

 Apart from body and sensor, cameras can and do differ across a range of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the A7 II offers a slightly higher resolution than the one in the X-T10 (2400k vs 2360k dots).
 The adjacent table lists some of the other core features of the Sony A7 II and Fujifilm X-T10 along with similar information for a selection of comparators.